CERT-Polska/n6/docs/docker.md

 * 4444 -- *n6* Admin Panel
 * 15671 -- RabbitMQ Management

-> Note: Make sure that all ports are not used by your localhost.
+> **Note:** Make sure that all ports are not used by your localhost.
 > If a port is used by another service, please change it in the
 > `docker-compose.yml` file.

 ## Launching the system

-To start the n6 environment:
+To start the n6 environment, execute:

 ```bash
 $ docker-compose up